Contribution Rebate Program

 Contributors applying for a contribution rebate

-An individual who has made a campaign contribution and received the prescribed receipt from a participating candidate may apply to the Clerk for a rebate using the Application for the Payment of a Contribution Rebate form printed on the back of the prescribed receipt.
+An individual who has made a campaign contribution and received the prescribed receipt from a participating candidate may apply to the City Clerk for a rebate using the Application for the Payment of a Contribution Rebate form printed on the back of the prescribed receipt.

-Contribution rebate calculations
+Contribution rebate amount and formula

 The following formula is used to calculate rebates to individuals who have contributed to participating candidates: